Advertiser disclosure

 Once you receive your SAT score, and depending on what you think of it, there’s a few steps that you can take next.
 But, first, how do you know if your SAT score is “good”?

 Well, it’s first important to consider that “good” is subjective and will be entirely dependent on what types of schools you’re applying to.
 Ideally, however, students should aim for a score between the 25th and 75th percentile of the schools they’re applying to.
-For more information on what this means (and for help interpreting your score, amongst other things), be sure to check out What is a high SAT score?
+For more information on what this means (and for help interpreting your score, amongst other things), be sure to learn about what a high SAT score is.

 For now, though, let’s take a look at some options you have once you receive your score.